what can i give my dog to harden his stool

 Vegetables like green beans or carrots provide good amounts of fiber when cooked properly before serving.

-There are several commercially available fibre supplements available, especially formulated for dogs suffering from loose stools or other digestive problems.
-My go-to is the natural pumpkin fiber supplement from native pet, I even give it to my own dog (she loves the taste!)
+There are several commercially available fibre supplements available that are formulated for dogs suffering from loose stools or other digestive problems.
+My go-to is the pumpkin fiber supplement from native pet – I even give it to my own dog (she loves the taste!)

 dog fiber pumpkin